ADDRESS WORLD SUSTAINABILITY PROBLEMS WITH A Ph.D. IN POPULATION, HEALTH AND PLACE

 MEET OUR DOCTORAL STUDENTS

 Applications to start in the 2018-2019 academic year will open in August 2017 and will be accepted through December 1, 2017.
-View an information session that was recorded on Friday, September 30, 2016 from 3 – 4 pm in the Spatial Sciences Institute conference room, AHF B57J.
-Start your application here.
-For more information, please email Ken Watson, Spatial Sciences Institute Academic Programs Administrator, or call him at (213) 740-8298.
+An application information session will be on Thursday, September 28, 2017, from 3 – 4 pm in the Spatial Sciences Institute conference room, AHF B57J and will be livestreamed.
+To RSVP for the information session or for more information, please email Ken Watson, Spatial Sciences Institute Academic Programs Director, or call him at (213) 740-8298.
+View the 2016 information session.

 - conducting research and creating policies and programs needed to promote human well-being and sustainability in the academic, public, private, and not-for-profit sectors;